|

 - 100 atoms is 1-2 GB output file for each parameter point

-- At a minimum, you can store charge density file and throw away the wave functions that you calculate The wF can be regenerated from the charge density.
-This regeneration time is not trivial but an order of magnitude less (or less) than the original full calculations.
+- At a minimum, you can store charge density file and throw away the wave functions that you

 - Typically 12 deformations and 15 pressures define your phase space.